cayblood/saltaires/jekyll-site/join.md

 * May 11th and 18th, 7:00pm - 9:30pm
 * 1397 W 9950 S, South Jordan, UT 84095
-* Up to 4 people may sign up for each ½ hour interval.
+* Sign up for auditions [here](http://www.signupgenius.com/go/30E084FA5AA2CA2FD0-saltaires).

 At contests, the Saltaires are judged in 3 categories: Singing (tone quality/vocal skill), Music (musical expression), and Performance (visual expression).
 Saltaires auditions seek to address all three categories.
 As such, singers should should prepare a vocal solo in any style (a cappella, 16 bars) and expect to do the following at the audition: